Blue v Ashley

 Blue v Ashley [2017] EWHC 1928 is an English contract law case, concerning the objective question of whether there is a contract.

 Facts

 Two men were drinking and talking about business in the Horse and Groom pub at 128 Great Portland Street, London.
-Blue was told by Mike Ashley that if he managed to make the shares of Sports Direct International Plc reach £8, he would receive a bonus of £15 million.
+Jeffrey Blue—an investment banker—was told by Mike Ashley that if he managed to make the shares of Sports Direct International Plc reach £8, he would receive a bonus of £15 million.
 Blue then claimed this was a binding contract, and brought a claim.

 Judgment

 The High Court held that there was no binding contract because, at the time, nobody thought that the offer was genuine.
 Several elements were taken into account: the tone, the language, the setting and the purpose of the meeting.
 Leggatt J said the following: